 Q Fever vaccination is a two step process.
 Firstly, a skin test and blood sample on the first visit, and seven days later, patients return.
 On the second visit, the vaccination is administered depending on the patients results from the prior test.

 There are currently 4 qualified doctors within the Clinic who can administered the Q Fever vaccine; Dr Philip Gribble, Dr Morne Scheepers, Dr Gerry Considine and Dr Tom Nottage.
 Please make it known to reception you are requiring the Q Fever vaccine at time of booking so the appropriate booking can be made.

-Clare Medical Centre is fortunate to currently have a team of seven GP Anaesthetists:
+Clare Medical Centre is fortunate to currently have a team of six GP Anaesthetists: